630 days ago, I set a goal:

 What's the difference...?

-Hypothesis: Overnight success stories and the buzz around the creator economy have warped my expectations and perspective.
-The whole "monetize your hobby" trend has produced unrealistic comparisons, strange incentives, and extra pressure.
+Perhaps overnight success stories and the buzz around the creator economy have warped my expectations and perspective.
+The "monetize your hobby" trend has produced unrealistic comparisons, strange incentives, and extra pressure.

-The more I think about audience, "traffic", and scale, the worse I feel.
-When I focus on meaningful connections and conversations, instead, I feel gratitude and curiosity.
+The more I think about audience and scale, the worse I feel.
+When I focus more on meaningful connections and conversations, I feel gratitude and curiosity instead.

 Still, a part of me wants to know:

-When I launched The Fire Jar, I felt creatively blocked and stuck.
+When I launched The Fire Jar, I was creatively blocked and stuck.